Tennessee Tech Counseling Center

 The Counseling Process

-- At your first visit, which is typically a 15-20 minute triage session, you will complete a client questionnaire and meet with a counselor who will help you determine what services you may need.
+At your initial visit, which is typically a 15-20 minute triage session, you will complete a client questionnaire and meet with a counselor to discuss your concerns.
 The counselor will share with you what you can reasonably expect regarding the counseling process and will describe some of the benefits as well as some of the risks of counseling.
 Feel free to ask any questions that you may have.
 Clear communication and understanding are the cornerstones of a good counseling relationship.
 The student may receive counseling at the TN Tech Counseling Center if the student presents with issues that may be addressed utilizing a solution-focused, brief treatment model.
 Individual therapy sessions, typically 25-45 minute sessions, may be scheduled on a bi-weekly or monthly basis.
 If the clinician decides that the client presents with long term or chronic issues, the clinician will assist the client in connecting community providers.
 Due to availability, we may not be able to accommodate same day appointments, unless a student is experiencing a mental health crisis.

 Fees and Eligibility

-- Currently registered students and TN Tech employees are eligible for any of the Center’s counseling, consulting, workshops, or outreach services at no cost to them unless otherwise stated.
+Currently registered/enrolled students and TN Tech employees are eligible for any of the Center's counseling, consulting, workshops, or outreach services at no cost to them unless otherwise stated.

 - to protect you or others from imminent serious harm;